Thinking Hard Strategies: A Teacher's GuideEarly years children aged 5-7 in maroon sweatshirts engage with puzzles and blocks at learning stations.

 What Teaching Techniques Develop Critical Thinking Skills?

-In the realm of 'thinking hard' strategies, critical thinking holds a special place.
+In the field of 'thinking hard' strategies, critical thinking holds a special place.
 It's the art of analysing, evaluating, and creating, going beyond mere recall of facts to a deeper understanding of concepts.
-As we've seen with the Structural Learning's Block Building Strategy and the use of graphic organizers, visual thinking strategies can play a significant role in promoting critical thinking.
+As we've seen with the Structural Learning's Block Building Strategy and the use of graphic organisers, visual thinking strategies can play a significant role in promoting critical thinking.

 Thinking Maps, another visual tool, can also be used to promote critical thinking.
 These diagrams represent different cognitive processes and can be used to visually organise and connect ideas.
 They're like the blueprints of thought, providing a clear structure for complex thinking processes.